rehierl/node-tree-outliner/3-0-0-design-1.md

 Because of that, it would not be possible to locate the nodes of a tree inside of the universal section.
-That is, all the nodes would always appear to be lost inside of the universal section.
+That is, all the nodes would always appear to be lost inside of the global scope.

 Consequently, the root node of a tree must be understood to always declare its own section.
-That is especially true, if the initial node is not an arbitrarily selected node.
+That is especially true, if the initial node is not an arbitrarily selected node (e.g. the `<body>` element).

+**CLARIFICATION**
+The section declared by the root sectioning node will be referred to as the "root section".